Skip to main content

 Key Point

-The Potential Adverse Impact Levels are grounded in NIST Special Publication 800-30 and are a recommendation.
+The Potential Adverse Impact Levels derive from National Institute of Standards and Technology (NIST) Special Publication 800-30 and are recommendations.
 Agencies may adjust or tailor the levels to fit their individual risk levels or descriptions.

 Impact Score Potential Adverse Impact Description